-There is national emphasis on increasing agricultural production for food and nutritional security is an important policy driver in relation to achieving land degradation neutrality76.
+There is national emphasis on increasing agricultural production for food and nutritional security is an important policy driver in relation to achieving land degradation neutrality141.
 Action in pursuit of this national goal can contribute both to land degradation (via deforestation of tree-covered areas for conversation to agricultural land) and to land improvement (via conversion of grasslands back to productive croplands).
-In Barbados, from 2000 -2019 the tree-covered area converted to croplands (0.88 km2) slightly exceeded the grassland area converted to croplands (0.55 km2).
+In Barbados, from 2000 - 2019 the tree-covered area converted to croplands (0.88 km2) slightly exceeded the grassland area converted to croplands (0.55 km2).
 This project seeks to ensure that agricultural practices are sustainable and ecologically sound to avoid further land degradation.

-Table 12 Climate change adaptation practices Improved adaptive capacity contribution to resilient -farming Co-benefits of the climate change adaptation practices Mulch and composting of chicken litter, animal manures, plant waste Reduced vulnerabilities to soil erosion with improved soil conservation, and land management.
-Compost processed from recycled organic materials, crop residues, manures, by diverting these materials from landfill reduces methane emissions.
-Benefits through carbon sequestration in soil, substitution of nitrogenous and other synthetic fertilizers and the flow-on effects of improved soil health and water holding capacity following their application Agro-forestry and tree crops for food and bees Reduced vulnerability to crop harvest loss.
-Alley cropping (planting single rows of trees and growing crops in the alley ways in between small farmers plots), silvopasture (combining trees with livestock grazing areas) increases crop productivity, improves nutrient cycling, creates and change microclimates New farm areas brought under production Tissue culture produces disease-resistant, climate-resistant crop varieties Starting with disease-free plant material reduces losses caused by pests and diseases Reducing the need for chemical pesticides and promotes eco-friendly farming Contributes to food security and reducing the vulnerability of smallholder farmers to climate change.
+Table 12 · · Climate change adaptation practices Improved adaptive capacity contribution to resilient -farming Co-benefits of the climate change adaptation practices Mulch and composting of chicken litter, animal manures, plant waste Reduced vulnerabilities to soil erosion with improved soil conservation, and land management.
+Compost processed from recycled organic materials, cropresidues, manures, by diverting these materials from landfireduces methane emissions.
+Benefits through carbot sequestration in soil, substitution of nitrogenous and othe synthetic fertilizers and the flow-on effects of improved so health and water holding capacity following their application.
+Agro-forestry-and-tree-crops for-food-and-bees Reduced vulnerability to crop harvest loss.
+Alley cropping (planting single rows of trees and growing crops in the alley ways in between small farmers plots), silvopasture (combining trees with livestock grazing areas) increases crop productivity, improves nutrient cycling, creates and change microclimates New farm areas brought under production Tissue culture produces disease-resistant, climate- Starting with disease-free plant material reduces losses caused by Reducing the need for chemical pesticides and promotes ece-friendly farming resistant crop varieties pests and diseases Contributes to food security and reducing the vulnerability of smallholder farmers to climate change.
 Storm water and rainwater catchment for irrigation.
 Water security on in project areas Conservation of saved water with reduced demand on potable water for agriculture.
-Reduced salinization of water and irrigation wells no longer relied on solely to cultivate during dry periods Integration of renewable energy into built resilient farming systems.
-Increased productivity reliability and crop harvests Potential for foreign exchange savings from reduced fresh produce imports.
-Associated reduction in carbon footprints from reduced food importation Adoption of drought resistant varieties of vegetables ad fodder plants for food security as decreases in rainfall becomes increasingly severe.
-Reduced carbon footprints from utilization of solar renewable energy for water pumping
+Reduced salinization of water and irrigation wells no longer relied on solely to cultivate during dry periods